 I shared my 5 top tips on where to find music on here earlier this month and my no.1 suggestion on the list was to search Spotify/your streaming platform of choice for pre-made genre playlists.
 My current recommendation from Spotify is the ‘Summer In The Garden’ playlist.
 It’s perfect for general weekend listening as there’s a really great mix of smooth listening tracks as well as a few disco tunes on there too.

-But it’s always fun to make your own playlists as well.
+That being said…it’s always fun to make your own playlists as well.
 What’s on my weekend playlist you ask?
-Well, currently I’m all about 80s music.
-That might have something to do with the fact that I’ve been watching old 80s Top of the Pops on the BBC over the last couple of weekends though.
+Well, currently I’m all about ’80s music.
+That might have something to do with the fact that I’ve been watching old ’80s Top of the Pops on the BBC over the last couple of weekends though.
 We’re talking Wham!, Pet Shop Boys, Duran Duran, New Order.
-If anyone wants to join me on the 80s music hype then definitely go and give my New Wave playlist a listen from last year’s Music Monthly series.
-It’s a great place to start if you’re looking to learn a bit about 80s music.
+If anyone wants to join me on the ’80s music hype then definitely go and give my New Wave playlist a listen.
+It’s a great place to start if you’re looking to learn a bit about ’80s music.

 Now for the drinks…you know how much I love a great drink.
 Whether it’s a cocktail, a spritz or a wine.
 But is there one drink that’s more ‘British Summertime’ than a refreshing glass of cider?
 I think not.
 If there’s a drink to have in stock for a banging weekend at home (and in the case of this year, a whole Summer at home) it’s got to be cider.
 I’ve got you covered with a few recommendations of ciders to have in stock this season.